How to Save a Monstera With Yellow Leaves

 Monstera leaves that have turned yellow and then brown due to underwatering and low humidity.

-The reason for monstera leaves turning yellow with brown spots is due underwatering.
-Monstera plants need to be watered with a generous soak, when the first inch of the soil feels dry.
-If the soil around the roots dries out completely the leaves develop brown spots with yellowing leaves due to drought.
+The reason for monstera leaves turning yellow with brown spots is due to underwatering.
+Monstera plants need to be watered with a generous soak when the first inch of the soil feels dry.
+If the soil around the roots dries out completely, the leaves develop brown spots with yellowing leaves due to drought.

-The optimal balance soil moisture and watering for monstera is to have well draining soil that retains moisture, yet the top inch should be allowed to dry before watering again.
+I’ve spoken to expert growers who assure me that the optimal balance of soil moisture and watering for Monstera is to have well-draining soil that retains moisture, yet the top inch should be allowed to dry before watering again.

-It also best practice to water with a generous soak, with the goal of ensuring that the potting soil is evenly moist after watering, as watering too lightly only moistens the top inch or so of the potting soil without reaching the roots and causes the leaves to turn yellow.
+I must emphasize that it is also best practice to water with a generous soak, with the goal of ensuring that the potting soil is evenly moist after watering, as watering too lightly only moistens the top inch or so of the potting soil without reaching the roots and causing the leaves to turn yellow.

-It is important to highlight that the leaves can just turn yellow due to underwatering and it can be some time before you start to see any brown or black spots developing and the leaves can start to curl.
+It is important to highlight that, in my experience, the leaves can just turn yellow due to underwatering, and it can be some time before you start to see any brown or black spots developing, and the leaves can start to curl.

-There are a few other factors that can contribute to monstera leaves turning yellow with brown spot due to drought stress…
+I discovered that a few other factors can contribute to monstera leaves turning yellow with brown spots due to drought stress…

-• Indoor heating (monstera grow well at room temperature, but if they are place too near the source of heat then this can dry the soil too quickly before the roots have drawn up enough moisture).
+• Indoor heating (monstera grow well at room temperature, but if they are placed too near the source of heat, then this can dry the soil too quickly before the roots have drawn up enough moisture).

 • Low humidity (monstera are tropical plants that grow in humid forests.
-Dry air from indoor heating or air conditioning can sap moisture from the leaves and exacerbate any drought stress).
+Dry air from indoor heating or conditioning can sap moisture from the leaves and exacerbate drought stress).

 • Too much sun (monstera grow under the forest canopy and should be protected from direct sunlight.
 Bright indirect light is best for monstera plants).

-To save monstera with yellow leaves and brown spots, soak the root ball in a basin of water, increase the humidity by misting the leaves and locate the monstera in a location away from any direct sources of heat and the monstera should recover.
+To save monstera with yellow leaves and brown spots, I soak the root ball in a basin of water, increase the humidity by misting the leaves, and locate the monstera in a location away from any direct sources of heat, and my monstera plants recover.

-• Place the monstera in a basin of water for 10 minutes, ensuring that the root ball is submerged.
+• I place the monstera in a basin of water for 10 minutes, ensuring that the root ball is submerged.
 Any compost that contains peat has a tenancy to repel water once it has become too dry.
-Placing the root ball in water helps to properly re-hydrate the soil, so that the roots can access the moisture they need.
-When you take the monstera out of the basin, ensure that all the excess water trickling from the drainage holes can drain away by emptying properly, by emptying any saucer or trays that are underneath the monstera’s pot.
+Placing the root ball in water is the best way that I have found to properly rehydrate the soil so that the roots can access the moisture they need.
+When you take the monstera out of the basin, ensure that all the excess water trickling from the drainage holes can drain away by emptying any saucer or trays that are underneath the monstera’s pot properly.

-• Mist the monstera leaves to increase the humidity and prevent water loss.
+• I mist the monstera leaves to increase the humidity and prevent water loss.
 Monstera are tropical plants native to a humid climate.
-Misting the leaves helps to create a humid micro climate which mimics the humid conditions of its natural environment.
-This reduces the amount of water loss from the leaves which should help address the drought stress and create more favorable conditions so that the leaves do not continue to turn yellow.
+Misting the leaves helps to create a humid micro-climate that mimics the humid conditions of its natural environment.
+This reduces the amount of water loss from the leaves, which should help address the drought stress and create more favorable conditions so that the leaves do not continue to turn yellow.
+I have also used a humidifier to achieve the same good effect.

-• Keep the monstera in a room wit a temperature range of of 60-85 degrees.
-Monstera plants grow well at room temperature, but I would recommend moving the monstera away from any sources of indoor heating whilst the plant is stressed due to drought.
+• I keep my monstera in a room with a 60-85 degrees F temperature range.
+Monstera plants grow well at room temperature, but I recommend moving the monstera away from indoor heating sources whilst the plant is stressed due to drought.

-• Water the monstera thoroughly, so that excess water trickles from the base of the pot.
-Watering too lightly causes drought, so always ensure that you use a lot of water when watering the monstera, so that the potting soil is evenly moist.
+• I water the monstera thoroughly so that excess water trickles from the base of the pot.
+Watering too lightly causes drought, so always ensure that you use a lot of water when watering the monstera so that the potting soil is evenly moist.

-• Allow the top inch of the soil to dry between each bout of watering to create the optimal watering cycle to sustain the monstera.
-Typically this means water every 7 days, although I recommend testing the soil to feel when the top inch has dried to establish the correct watering cycle for your monstera in your environment.
+• I allow the top inch of the soil to dry between each bout of watering to create the optimal watering cycle to sustain the monstera.
+Typically, I find this means water every 7 days, although I recommend testing the soil to feel when the top inch has dried to establish the correct watering cycle for your monstera in your environment.

-The grit or perlite, helps to improve the soils structure, so that it remains porous even if the soil dries out.
-This ensures that the soil becomes evenly moist after watering and the moisture can reach the roots where it is required.
+From my experience of experimenting with different potting mixes, I find grit or perlite is best to help improve the soil structure so that it remains porous even if the soil dries out.
+This ensures that the soil becomes evenly moist after watering, and the moisture can reach the roots where it is required.

-Typically the monstera plant recovers well from underwatering, but if the leaves have turned significantly yellow then, those individual leaves do not recover.
+Typically, my monstera plants recover well from underwatering, but if the leaves have turned significantly yellow, then those individual leaves do not recover.

-It is best to provide the right watering conditions and humidity for your monstera, which should then produce a lot of new leaves in Spring and Summer.
-When the leaf has turned completely yellow due to drought, you can snip the leaf back to improve the appearance.
+It is best to provide the right watering conditions and humidity for your monstera, which should produce many new leaves in Spring and Summer.
+When the leaf has turned completely yellow due to drought, I snip the leaf back to improve the plant’s appearance.

 Monstera leaves turn yellow after repotting because they are repotted in a much larger pot which retains too much moisture.
-If the new pot is much larger it contains more soil and dries out much slower which creates the damp soil conditions that cause monstera leaves to droop and turn yellow.
+If the new pot is much larger, it contains more soil and dries out much slower, which creates damp soil conditions that cause monstera leaves to droop and turn yellow.

-If the soil is compacted too firmly around the monstera’s roots, this can push the oxygen out of the soil which interferes with the roots ability to draw up moisture and nutrients.
+A classic mistake that I have made myself is to compact the potting soil too firmly around the monstera’s roots.
+This can push the oxygen out of the soil, which interferes with the root’s ability to draw up moisture and nutrients.

-Compacted soil after repotting can also slows the rate at which the soil drains, significantly, which is another contributing factor to the leaves turning yellow and brown.
+From my observations, compacted soil after repotting can also slow the rate at which the soil drains, which is another contributing factor to the leaves turning yellow and brown.

-The way to save monstera with yellowing leaves after repotting is to reduce the watering immediately, particularly if the soil is already damp.
+The way I save Monstera with yellowing leaves after repotting is to reduce the watering immediately, particularly if the soil is already damp.

 If you have repotted the monstera into a much larger pot, then it is likely that the soil is drying too slowly for the monstera to tolerate.

-In which case repot the monstera to a pot that is only slightly larger then the monstera’s original pot.
+In this case, I would re-pot the monstera to a pot that is only slightly larger than the monstera’s original pot.

-If the pot is only one size up from the original pot, then it should dry out at a similar rate between each bout of watering, which reduces the risk of root rot.
+Pro tip: If the pot is only one size up from the original pot, it should dry out at a similar rate between each watering bout, reducing the risk of root rot.

-Repot the monstera with a potting mix that is amended with grit or perlite, to help improve the soils structure, so that it is more porous, aerated and well draining.
+I recommend re-poting the monstera with a potting mix that is amended with grit or perlite to help improve the structure of the soil so that it is more porous, aerated, and well-draining.

-When your repotting the monstera, check the roots for signs of roots rot (brown rotting roots, that are mushy with a bad smell).
+When you’re repotting the monstera, check the roots for signs of root rot (brown rotting roots that are mushy and have a bad smell).

-However if the roots are showing signs of root rot, following the instructions at the top of this article, pertaining to overwatering and consider taking leaf cuttings from any remaining healthy growth to save the plant.
+However, if the roots are showing signs of root rot, follow the instructions that I stated at the top of this article pertaining to overwatering and consider taking leaf cuttings from any remaining healthy growth to save the plant.

 Ensure that the top inch of the potting soil is dry before watering the monster again.

-Monstera Leaves Turning Yellow due to a lack of Nutrients
+Yellow Leaves Can Be Due to a Lack of Nutrients

-If the monstera’s leaves have turned yellow in the growing season and the rate at which the leaves turn yellow is gradual, rather then sudden, then the most likely cause the monstera leaves turning yellow is due to a lack of nutrients in the soil.
+If the monstera’s leaves have turned yellow in the growing season and the rate at which the leaves turn yellow is gradual rather than sudden, then I find the most likely cause of the monstera leaves turning yellow is due to a lack of nutrients in the soil.

 Monstera are large foliage plants with large leaves and climbing vines.